k-ai-Documentation/sdk-ruby/README.md

 # KAI SDK Ruby

 This SDK allows you to interact with the KAI API.
 It is written in Ruby and facilitates the following operations with the KAI API:
-- Functions related to the Search module and Chatbot conversational addon
+- Functions related to the Search module (Search) and conversational addon (Chatbot)
-- Functions related to the Audit module
+- Functions related to the Audit Knowledge module : Audit
-- Functions related to the global instance : Core
+- Functions related to the Audit Documents : Core
-- Functions related to the semantic graph data management
+- Functions related to the semantic graph data management : Graph

 For more information:
 Visit our website : https://k-ai.ai/